fourTheorem/serverless-ecommerce-workshop/lessons/05-api-with-dynamodb/README.md

 `AWSLambdaBasicExecutionRole` guarantees to the Lambda only the minimum set of privileges needed to write logs to Cloudwatch.
 If you try to access any other resource, your Lambda execution will simply fail with a permission error.

-So, what if we want to guarantee our Lambda a specific privilege, for example reading from a DynamoDB table or writing to an S3 bucket?
+So, what if we want to give our Lambda a specific privilege, for example being able to read from a DynamoDB table or writing to an S3 bucket?

-As you might have guessed we will need to create a new role with the needed permissions and allow the Lambda to assume that role.
+As you might have guessed, we will need to create a new role with the needed permissions and allow the Lambda to assume that role.

 In the next section we will see how to do that with SAM.